friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/uniformsAndCs.md

 Within the inspector of the *ShaderUniformControl*:

 - Enable *Allow Movement*
-    - Translations via WASDQE
+    - Translations via **WASDQE**
     - **W**: Forward Movement
     - **A**: Left Movement
     - **S**: Backward Movement
     - **D**: Right Movement
     - **Q**: Downward Movement
     - **E**: Upward Movement
-- Press *Shift* for speed-up.
+- Press *Shift* to speed up.
 - Alter *Movement Speed* to adjusted the general speed of the movement.
 - Adjust *Ray Origin* to change the camera position.
-Be aware that this only leads to lasting changes if neither the *Allow Movement* is used, nor is there a camera animation integrated within the shader.
+Be aware that this only leads to lasting changes if the *Allow Movement* is not used and no camera animation is used in the shader.

     <figure markdown="span">
         ![Inspector Of The Prefab](images/prefab.png){ width="300" }